BU-CLOUD-F20/Secure_MultiParty/README.md

   * Pierre-François Wolfe
   * Samyak Jain
   * Suli Hu
+  * Yufeng Lin

 # 1. Visions and Goals of the Project:

+## Vision Statement
-The Cloud Computing MPC team will perform benchmarking of and provide insights on what performance improvements can be made to the MPC implementation provided by the projects mentors/sponsors John Liagouris and Vasiliki Kalavri.
+The Cloud Computing MPC team will perform benchmarking of the MPC implementation provided by the projects mentors/sponsors John Liagouris and Vasiliki Kalavri in order to provide insights on existing bottlenecks.
+From there, these bottlenecks will be examined to provide actionable performance improvements.

+## Goals
 Accomplishing this will include:
 * Profiling the existing software on the Massachusetts Open Cloud (MOC) under different deployment configurations.
+  * VMs (OpenStack)
+    * Different OS's?
+Different kernels under the same OS?
+  * Containers (OpenShift)
+  * Bare Metal (OpenStack)
-* Performing testing while testing different communication configurations between computation parties (changing the settings for MPI or using alternatives).
+* Testing different communication configurations between computation parties
+  * Changing the settings for MPI
+  * Alternatives to MPI for communicating between processing parties?
-* Exploring alternatives to the current single-process per party paradigm (e.g. multiple pthreads, OpenMP, etc.).
+* Exploring alternatives to the current single-process per party paradigm
+  * Multiple pthreads
+  * OpenMP
+* Provide recreatable execution configurations and tests
+  * Create launching scripts or similar
+* Stretch goals
-* Given sufficient progress on initial goals, exploring opportunities in running this MPC implementation on top of a BU developed Linux micro-kernel.
+  * Enable running MPC implementation on top of a BU developed Linux micro-kernel
+  * Evaluate performance of MPC with the micro-kernel

 **__Questions:__**
 * Is the final desired state meant to be "functionally the same" but with greater performance?
   * If so, is there some performance metric either relative or absolute that we should target?
     * Would that metric be based on some specific need (being able to do x many operations in y time)?
+      * If so, add to acceptance criteria section
     * Canonical/reference tests to be used?
 Alternately, do these need to be developed or improved?
   * If not, what additional functionality or utility must be provided?
 (Some examples/ideas follow)
     * Configuration/launch tools to recreate different run scenarios on the MOC?